 Like everything in this country, Obidos has a long, long history, with origins going back to pre-Roman times.
 The castle and town walls that still stand today are at least 850 years old, give or take a few years or decades.
 And it looks it: Obidos is so picture-perfect, it could easily stand in as “picturesque medieval town” in any Hollywood production.

-(Click on the photo below to scroll through the gallery of pretty Portuguese village shots from Obidos!)
+Click on one of the Images to Scroll through the gallery of pretty Portuguese village shots from Obidos!